ANKRD11

 Symptoms

-Because the ANKRD11 gene is important in the development and function of brain cells, many people who have ANKRD11-related syndrome have:
+Because the ANKRD11 gene is important for brain activity, many people who have ANKRD11-related syndrome have:

 - Behavioral issues